-The following steps must be carried out before communication with the 9200 may take place:
+The following steps must be carried out before communication with the 9250 may take place:

 - Ensure that the proper drivers have already been installed on the remote computer.
-These drivers will need to be installed for the remote computer to interface to the 9200.
-Reference the "9200 Setup → USB" section for more information on installing the proper drivers. - Open the 9200 application by double clicking on the application which can be found on the included CD. - Once the 9200 application recognizes the COM Port the 9200 is attached to, a connection will be established, and communication may now be carried out.
+These drivers will need to be installed for the remote computer to interface to the 9250.

+Reference the "9250 Setup → USB" section for more information on installing the proper drivers. - Open the 9250 application by double clicking on the application which can be found on the included CD. - Once the 9250 application recognizes the COM Port the 9250 is attached to, a connection will be established, and communication may now be carried out. - A COM Port does not need to be selected as the computer will automatically recognize the 9250.
+If multiple 9250 units are connected to the same computer, multiple instances of the GUI may be run.
+The first application instance will connect to the 9250 on the lowest COM Port, followed by the next application connecting to the 9250 on the next highest COM port.